- 01 The Disk Is Write Protected

-Are you looking for a reliable way to format a write-protected SD card, USB, or external hard drive?
+Are you looking for a reliable way to remove write protection from a write-protected SD card, USB, hard drive, SSD or external hard drive and format it to be usable again?
 When you get a "The disk is write protected" error while formatting the SD card, don't worry.

 Quick Fix for Write Protection Removal on SD Card: